hemantsingh11/hemantsingh11/README.md

 ## 🔬 Key Projects:
+- **RAG based chatbot on Chainlit and Azure:** A RAG (Retrieval-Augmented Generation) based chatbot using Chainlit, LangChain, OpenAI embeddings, and ChromaDB that can be containerized and deployed to Azure Container Apps with Microsoft Entra ID authentication.
 - **Analysis of Gun Violence in Boston:** Using GeoPandas and advanced time series forecasting to identify patterns in police records to assist the city council in strategic interventions.
 - **Deepfake Discrimination:** Built an ensemble model to detect AI-generated images, achieving 0.95 accuracy in a competitive setting.